GoogleCloudPlatform/django-demo-app-unicodex/docs/50-first-deployment.md

 The problem is, we don't have a command-line.

-Well, we do, we have Cloud Shell, but that's not really *scalable*.
+Well, we do, we have Cloud Shell, but that's not really *automatible*.
 We don't want to have to log into the console every time we have to run a migration.
-We *could*, and this is a valid option if your setup requires it, but we're going to take the time now to automate migration and deployment.
+We *could*, and this is a valid option if your setup requires/demands it, but we're going to take the time now to automate migration and deployment.

 We're going to use [Cloud Build](https://cloud.google.com/cloud-build/), running manually for now, but automating it in the next step.
 We'll make it perform our database migrations, as well as build our image, and deploy our service.